spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 ## Replacement parts

-Regarding the fan on the Transformer, it's a sealed unit making a part replacement someting I'd either have to get specialist tools for or send it off somewhere to be serviced.
+Regarding the fan on the Transformer, it's a sealed unit making a part replacement something I'd either have to get specialist tools for or send it off somewhere to be serviced.

-After watching YouTube teardown videos I decided against attempting a repair myself.
+After watching YouTube tear down videos I decided against attempting a repair myself.

 The first half of the video is getting the adhesive loose with a heat